devmike01/flutter_mvvm/README.md

 ### Flutter MVVM
-A simple project which demonstrates how MVVM design principle can be used in flutter app.
+A simple project which implements MVVM architecture in Flutter.

 ### Libraries
 - [http](https://pub.dev/packages/http) for networking